FS2020-USER-TESTER/KAP140-MOD-PACKAGE/README.md

 This package corrects some issues with the built-in KAP140 autopilot in
 <span class="underline">Microsoft Flight Simulator 2020</span>.
 This
-March 2022 Update has many changes and should be considered a rewrite
+March 2022 Update has many changes and should be considered a rewrite.

 Based on concepts in:
 <https://github.com/m-chomiczewski/MC_KAP140_MOD/tree/main/mc-kap140>